IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-column.md

 ## $PlatformShort$ Stacked 100 Column Chart

-The Stacked Column Chart is used to show percentages between series.
+The Stacked 100 Column Chart is identical to the Stacked Bar Chart in all aspects except in their treatment of the values on y-axis.
+Instead of presenting a direct representation of the data, the Stacked 100 Column presents the data in terms of percent of the sum of all values in a data point.
 The example below shows a study made for online shopping traffic by departments via tablet, phone and personal computers.

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/data-chart-stacked-100-column-chart' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="$PlatformShort$ Stacked 100 Column Chart"></iframe>